umabkota/fa18-523-71/paper/paper.md

-- Predictive Maintenance using IoT /: Millions of dollars can be saved by the companies by keeping the equipment\'s and assets going all the time with the help of sensors and data analytics thereby preventive maintenance [@fa18-523-59-www-iot-industrialusecase].
+- Smart metering using IoT\:  For measuring the consumption of gas, energy and water in buildings, a device capable of working with Internet called a smart meter is used.
+It has helped overcome the disadvantages of measuring just the overall consumption by allowing to record the level of consumption of each of the resources used thereby benefitting consumers monetary wise.
+In this way, Internet of Things (IoT) has helped improve the process of forecasting and binding the consumption of power [@fa18-523-59-www-iot-industrialusecase].